Listen to this blog as a podcast:

 Food and Wedding Cake

-The menu can include dark and elegant dishes, such as black pasta, skewers, red velvet cakes, and deep-colored cocktails.
+The menu can include theme dishes, such as black pasta, skewers, red velvet cakes, and deep-colored signature cocktails or punch.
 A gothic or vintage wedding cake design may incorporate tiers of varying dark hues, lace patterns, or motifs such as tombstones or skeletons cake toppers.
 Red velvet cake would be a perfect option.
 Check out Pinterest for some amazing and creative ideas for your cake and treats.

 Photography

-A Gothic wedding photographer will capture the dramatic and moody elements of the day, often using artistic lighting and editing to enhance the overall atmosphere.
+Look for a photographer with a portfolio of moody wedding events.
+A skilled Gothic wedding photographer will capture the dramatic and moody elements of the day, often using artistic lighting and editing to enhance the overall atmosphere.
 Imagine: A twilight ceremony in the cemetary with misty fog, a black dress, bouquet of black and deep red roses, a dark velvet tuxedo – aesthetic nailed!

-Wedding favors could include items like gothic-themed soaps, love “potions”, black candles, or custom-made trinkets that match the theme.
+Wedding favors could include items like gothic-themed soaps, love “potions”, black candles, skull vases, or custom-made trinkets that match the theme.
+Again, Pinterest is your go-to for inspiration!

 Wedding Guests Attire